amanrai31/SystemDesign/README.md

 - `Replication` | `Sharding - Horizontal/Vertical Partitioning` | `Caching` | `Denormalization` | `CAP Theorem`
 - `Blob Storage` | `CDN` | `MicroServices` | `MessageQueues` | `RateLimiting` | `API Gateways` | `Idempotency`

-- Client-Server architecture => Client(website/App etc) sent request to server(waiting for requests), REQ made by client 1st goes to `DNS Server` for `IP resolution`, then the request is `proxied` and goes to `BFF`(Backend for frontend) Server(through reverse-proxy/loadBalancer maybe).
+- Client-Server architecture => Client(website/App etc) sent request to server(waiting for requests), REQ made by client 1st goes to `DNS Server` for `IP resolution`, then the request is `proxied` and goes to API Gateway(Zuul / Envoy / Kong) then to `BFF`(Backend for frontend) Server.
 ReverseProxy server OR BFF server routes the request to the desired microservice through API Gateway

 - PROXY/ Forward PROXY => Server do not know who the client is. `Need` => 1.
 Hide client identity (IP masking) || 2.
 Control or filter outgoing traffic (e.g., company network restrictions) || 3.
 Cache responses for faster access || 4.
 Monitor usage.
 A VPN acts as a type of forward proxy.